Image

 Eisenhower’s top staff members met in the evenings for R&R to escape from the high pressures of conducting a world war, and an aide recalled one special evening when they were all relaxing and having a grand time with Ike leading the singing, accompanied by Spaatz on the guitar, really getting into the swing of things—it was the first time he had seen Ike really enjoy himself “since the Lord knows when.”

-Patchy rain nearby, with a high of 55 and low of 38 degrees.
-Sunny in the morning, clear during the afternoon and evening,
+Patchy rain nearby, with a high of 51 and low of 37 degrees.
+Sunny during the morning, overcast for the afternoon and evening, fog overnight.